-The SeaBED AUV is deployed over R/V Aegaeo's port side!
-SeaBED is equipped with a high resolution multibeam sonar system that can provide centimeter-scale information about the seafloor.
-This technology allows us to quickly map the seafloor, and to document the distribution and physical characteristics of shipwrecks and geologic features.
+The autonomous underwater vehicle (AUV) SeaBED is deployed over the research vessel Aegaeo's port side!
+SeaBED is equipped with a high resolution multibeam sonar system that can provide centimeter-scale information about the sea floor.
+This technology allows researchers to map the sea floor quickly, and to document the distribution and physical characteristics of shipwrecks and geologic features.
 Click image for larger view and image credit.

 Using Multibeam Systems for Mapping